-The overall organization of the home was re-used, while the spaces were opened up through the removal of all extraneous interior walls.
-The existing kitchen, new bathrooms, and consolidated storage spaces are condensed into compact service walls to create the clean living spaces.
+Reduction Residence thoughtfully distills open and private environments to create a serene family dwelling.
+While the overall layout of the home stayed intact, we removed extraneous interior walls to create more open spaces.
+The existing kitchen, new bathrooms, and consolidated storage spaces were condensed into compact service walls to create clean living spaces.

-New casement windows, improved exterior and attic insulation increase the passive efficiency of the structure, while operable skylights at the ridge cuts draw cool air up through the new lightwells to naturally ventilate the home.
-The low ceilings at the second floor were strategically raised to the top of the existing attic framing, providing both height and the organic texture of salvaged-in-place rafters.
+Introducing strategic openings along the roof ridge, down the stair, and across the living room, we addressed our clients’ desire for abundant natural daylight.
+Cuts through the attic and exterior reveal the natural structures of the home and provide dramatic indirect light.
+High-performance windows and improved exterior and attic insulation increased the passive efficiency of the house by over 30%, while operable skylights at the ridge cuts draw cool air up through new lightwells to naturally ventilate the home.
+The low ceilings at the second floor were raised to the top of the existing attic framing, providing both height and the organic texture of salvaged-in-place rafters.